freenas/freenas-docs/userguide/system.rst

 Click the :guilabel:`Send Test Mail` button to verify that the configured email settings are working.
-If the test email fails, double-check the destination email address by clicking the :guilabel:`Change E-mail` button for the *root* account in :menuselection:`Account --> Users --> View Users`.
+If the test email fails, double-check that the :guilabel:`E-mail` field of the *root* user is correctly configured by clicking the :guilabel:`Modify User` button for the *root* account in :menuselection:`Account --> Users --> View Users`.
-Test mail cannot be sent unless the *root* email address has been set.

 Configuring email for TLS/SSL email providers is described in `Are you having trouble getting FreeNAS to email you in Gmail?